akshay-panwar/dv/index.md

 ![Image](https://miro.medium.com/max/1400/1*a3SQfoN20ZkCqiYlrG7ofw.png)

                Murray’s study estimates hospital and ICU utilization in addition to deaths.

 ![Image](https://miro.medium.com/max/1400/1*DLHobvJZkFaPgk64kpipXw.png)

-    Like other recent studies considering short-term mitigations, he estimates fewer than 100,000 deaths.
+    Like other recent studies on short-term mitigations, he estimates fewer than 100,000 deaths.

 A similar story is told by a recent model developed by a group of researchers and publicized by Nicholas Kristof of the New York Times.
 Their basic message?
 Social distancing for 2 months instead of 2 weeks could dramatically drop the number of COVID-19 infections: